Laurel Caverns Park

 Laurel Caverns is 8 miles from Hopwood, PA 15445 and 11 miles from Farmington, PA 15437, surrounded by the Forbes State Forest.
 For purposes of GPS, put in 1065 Skyline Drive, Farmington, Pennsylvania.
 Please read our directions.

-We are now open for the 2017 season and will be open every day through Sunday, October 29, 2017 when we will close for bat hibernation season.
+We open for the 2018 season on Saturday, April 28th and will be open every day, holidays included, through Sunday, October 28th, 2018 when we again close for bat hibernation season.

 Laurel Caverns is a large natural calcareous sandstone cave located 50 miles south of Pittsburgh.
 Most of the passage ceilings in its three mile labyrinth are between ten and twenty feet high (many as high as 50 feet) with an average width of over twelve feet.
 This makes it the largest cave in Pennsylvania.
+If classified as a sandstone cave, it is the largest sandstone cave in the world.
 The cave itself is situated beneath a 435 acre privately owned geological preserve.
 Because this property is at the top of Chestnut Ridge, all of the water that enters the cave is pristine.

 The cost of maintaining this preserve is only funded by cave admissions, program admissions, and our gift shop.
 No local, state or federal tax dollars are used for either the support of this private preservation initiative or for the support of its educational programs.
 For this reason your patronage is greatly appreciated.

 Because of its size, Laurel Caverns is also the largest natural bat hibernaculum in Pennsylvania.
 In commitment to its preservation mission, the cave is closed during the primary months of the bat hibernation season, November through April.
 The cave is essentially empty of bats from May through October.